PrincetonUniversity/MosaicSim/README.md

 ## Statistics

 After completion, the simulator outputs run statistics directly to the console (e.g., # cycles, # cache misses, # dram accesses, IPC, etc).
-Pythia can be run with an optional -o flag to specify a directory for these stats.
-Pythia also prints out additional statistics to specific files, outputted to the provided directory name or the run directory, if none is provided.
+MosaicSim can be run with an optional -o flag to specify a directory for these stats.
+MosaicSim also prints out additional statistics to specific files, outputted to the provided directory name or the run directory, if none is provided.

 Statistics on runahead distances (# cycles between issues of a PRODUCE or LOAD_PRODUCE instructions and issues of corresponding CONSUME instructions) will be outputted to "decouplingStats"